aregtech/areg-sdk/docs/HelloService.md

 ### Project [`multiprocess`](../examples/00_helloservice/multiprocess/)

 In this example, we define a _model_ where service provider and service consumer are running in the separate processes.
-The services provider and consumer automatically started when the model is loaded.
+The service provider and consumer automatically started when the model is loaded.
 For each process (application) we need to create separate project.

 #### [`serviceproc`](../examples/00_helloservice/multiprocess/serviceproc/) service provider application